-Each agreement or order is monitored by the Commission for the period of the agreement/order.
+Each agreement or order is monitored by the Commission for the period of the agreement or order.
 As a result of the progress reports received from service providers, clients are assessed to determine if they are fulfilling their obligations under the agreement or order.
 Together with local knowledge, additional information is sought from agencies and service providers where appropriate to decide upon the best course of action for the client.

-Where a client is suspected of not complying with their agreement or order, a preliminary assessment review is conducted in regard to their attendance and engagement with service providers.
-Subsequent to this review of the client’s compliance with the case plan, the Commissioners may request an update on the client’s current income management status.
-If the client is already on an existing income management order with a substantial amount of time remaining, the Commissioners may either elect to continue with the current income management order and review it at the six and ten month review periods, or may increase the percentage of income management.
+Where a client is suspected of not complying with their agreement or order, a preliminary review is conducted in regard to their attendance and engagement with service providers.
+Subsequent to reviewing the client’s compliance with the case plan, the Commissioners may request an update on the client’s current income management status.
+If the client is already on an existing income management order with a substantial amount of time remaining, the Commissioners may either elect to continue with the current income management order and review it at the six and ten month review periods or may increase the percentage of income management.
 The client may also then continue to be conferenced throughout this period should new notices be received.

 The complexity of client obligations requires comprehensive information sharing and cooperation between the Commission, service providers and associated agencies to ensure clients can realistically meet the requirements of their agreements or orders.
-Each Show Cause is therefore assessed on a case by case basis to ensure that clients are treated in a fair and just manner.
+Each show cause is therefore assessed on a case by case basis to ensure that clients are treated in a fair and just manner.

-Clients may submit an Application to Amend or End their Agreement or Order.
+Clients may submit an application to amend or end their agreement or order.
 Commissioners view the hearing of the applications as an opportunity to engage with clients.
-For some clients this may be their first conference attendance as the CIM order may have been invoked due to their non-attendance at two previous conferences.
-The client is encouraged to provide evidence as to why the application should be heard and each application is considered on its own merit.
+For some clients, this may be their first conference attendance as the CIM order may have been invoked due to their non-attendance at two previous conferences.
+The client must provide reasons for seeking to amend or end their agreement or order and each application is considered on its own merit.
 When CIM orders are revoked clients are encouraged to continue to address any remaining challenges and to exercise personal responsibility in their lives.